irrdnet/irrd/docs/admins/deployment.rst

 The transaction isolation level should be set to "Read committed".
 This is the default in PostgreSQL.

-The database will be in the order of three times as large as the size of the RPSL text imported.
+The initial database will be in the order of three times as large as the size of the RPSL text imported.

 .. important::